-The school budget for SEND is calculated by the Local Authority and is allocated by the school in accordance with the needs of the children on roll.
-This budget is carefully monitored and the spending is adapted according to the changing needs of the children across the whole school.
-The allocation is decided by the Senior Leadership Team, in collaboration with the SENCo.
+The SEN Notional Budget is calculated by the Local Authority.
+The allocation of the SEN Notional Budget is decided by the Headteacher and SENCo in accordance with the needs of the children on roll and the School Development Plan.
+This is reported to the SEND Governor and Full Governing Body.
+The budget is carefully monitored and the spending is reviewed during the year according to the changing needs of the children across the whole school.
+The impact of the use of the SEN Notional Budget is reported on annually to the Full Governing Body.